 Proper ear function is a health issue you may not notice until it's gone.
 But, once it is, symptoms like muffled hearing, ringing in the ears, and even earaches can interfere with daily life.
 Disorders of the Eustachian tube are a common cause of such symptoms, and fortunately, the solution to these problems is a doctor's visit away.

-At Broward ENT & Allergy in Miami and Ft.
-Lauderdale area, Dr. Sina Joorabchi can correct Eustachian tube issues with as little as one Eustachian tube dilation treatment.
+At Broward ENT & Allergy, Dr. Sina Joorabchi strives to deliver the best Eustachian tube dilation Pembroke Pines has to offer and can correct Eustachian tube issues with as little as one Eustachian tube dysfunction treatment.
 His state-of-the-art clinic — conveniently located in Pembroke Pines, Florida — is home to the most advanced technology and a caring, experienced staff.

 Eustachian tube dilation manually reopens your Eustachian tubes, allowing for drainage and balanced air pressure between your outer and middle ear.
 When they're functioning normally, Eustachian tubes enable your body to efficiently regulate the air pressure inside your ear.